-Any great endeavor that you set about without a plan is doomed to fail.
-This is just as true with building a financial legacy as it is anywhere else.
+Any great endeavor you set about without a plan is doomed to fail.
+This is no less true with a significant money goal than anywhere else.

-Now, I’m not saying that everything will go according to that plan, or that you should even expect it to.
-But you need to start somewhere and have a clear idea of what you’re going to do next.
+Now, I’m not saying that everything will go according to that plan, or that you should expect it to do so.
+But you need to start somewhere and clearly know what you will do next.

 2. Visualize It

-The debt dragon itself — that is, the physical drawing — was a key component for us.
-A daily reminder of our goal, along with a tracker of how much progress we had made so far, helped us stay motivated.
+The debt dragon itself — the physical drawing — was a key component for us.
+A daily reminder of our goal and a tracker of how much progress we had made so far helped us stay motivated.

 Bonus — it made great opportunities to open up conversations about debt and money whenever people asked.
-Honest conversations with people we trust are a major component in maintaining our financial wellness.
+Honest conversations with people we trust are essential in maintaining our financial wellness.
 Plus, since it was only a drawing with no numbers or labels attached, we didn’t have to share the exact details of our debt situation with anyone if we didn’t want to.

 3. Hit It From All Sides

-When you’re facing a personal financial crisis like slaying the debt dragon, you need to hit it with your full focus and your full power.
+When you’re facing a personal financial crisis like slaying the debt dragon, you need to hit it with your entire focus and your full power.

-When we started paying off our debt, we were fortunate enough to have pretty high incomes from our day jobs.
+When we started paying off our debt, we were fortunate enough to have pretty high salaries from our day jobs.
 But we didn’t rest there.
-We didn’t let that hold us back from trying everything else we could think of to raise our income and lower our expenses.
+We didn’t let that hold us back from trying everything we could to raise our income and lower our expenses.

 Anything that would free up more cash every month to throw at our goal, we did.